ggandor/y-combinator-tutorial/README.md

                        (f-maker #((self-apply self) %))))))
 ```

-The important thing to note here is that the `(self-apply self)` call inside
+The important thing to note above is that the `(self-apply self)` form inside,
-will expand to the body of `Z` itself, _the very form with which we have
+when called, will expand to the body of `Z` itself, _the very form with which we
-started_.
-That is, `Z` calls `f-maker` with its - `Z`'s - own body, loading it
+have started_.
+That is, `Z` calls `f-maker` with its - `Z`'s - own body, loading
-into the resulting function.
-This is a - probably _the_ - key step to understand
+it into the resulting function.
+This is a - probably _the_ - key step to
-here - the rest follows pretty trivially.
-If the "why" is not clear yet, just
+understand here - the rest follows pretty trivially.
+If the "why" is not clear
-walk through the substitutions step by step; it is a crucial exercise.
+yet, just walk through the substitutions step by step; it is a crucial exercise.

 In the end, this results in returning a version of `f` (let it be
 `self-replicating-f`) that has the same body as `f`, except that at the point of